AdobeDocs/experience-manager-65.de-DE/help/sites-developing/spa-getting-started-angular.md

 ---
-title: Erste Schritte mit SPA in AEM - Angular
+title: Erste Schritte mit SPAs in AEM – Angular
 seo-title: Getting Started with SPAs in AEM - Angular
 description: Dieser Artikel beschreibt eine Beispiel-SPA, erläutert, wie sie zusammengestellt wird, und ermöglicht es Ihnen, unter Verwendung des Angular-Frameworks rasch mit Ihrer eigenen SPA zu arbeiten.
 seo-description: This article presents a sample SPA application, explains how it is put together, and allows you to get up-and-running with your own SPA quickly using the Angular framework.